 At its meeting on 28 February 2017, Council adopted new residential zones and development standards, aimed at protecting Monash's 'garden city' character.
-These changes (known as Amendment C125 to the Monash Planning Scheme) have now been submitted to the Minister for Planning for approval.
+These changes (known as Amendment C125 to the Monash Planning Scheme) were submitted to the Minister for Planning for approval.

 Prior to Council adopting the final amendment, we asked an independent planning panel to assess what the proposed changes.
 The panel heard submissions from Monash residents and property owners during September and early October 2016.
 It provided its report and recommendations to Council in December 2016.
-A copy of the Panel Report and a discussion of its main recommendations is available here.
+A copy of the Panel Report and a discussion of its main recommendations is available on the Council's website.

 Please note that community consultation on Amendment C125 has ended.

 C125 Split of Amendment – Part 1 and Part 2

 In his letter dated 25 February 2018 the Minister for Planning split Planning Scheme Amendment C125 into two parts:

 Part 1 for the application of the Neighborhood Residential Zone (NRZ) schedules 1, 2, 3 and 4 and Residential Growth Zone (RGZ) schedule 3 (APPROVED); and